Patriotism doesn't pay for China Inc, as buybacks lead to losses

 Thus, after the China Securities Regulatory Commission (CSRC) repeated the appeal for buybacks earlier this month, only three firms heeded the call.

-Haitong Securities (0665.HK) (600837.SS), one of the country’s largest brokerages, originally said it would buy back some 21.6 billion yuan of its shares, but has held back since.
+Haitong Securities , one of the country’s largest brokerages, originally said it would buy back some 21.6 billion yuan of its shares, but has held back since.
 A Haitong Securities investor relations official told Reuters that the shareholders had not yet approved the buyback.

-Dongguan Eontech Co Ltd (300328.SZ), on the other hand, bought 358.3 thousand shares at around 33 yuan apiece on Aug.
+Dongguan Eontech Co Ltd, on the other hand, bought 358.3 thousand shares at around 33 yuan apiece on Aug.
 21. Eontech shares have fallen nearly 40 percent since then to around 20 yuan per share.

 “We received notice from CSRC, demanding our senior executives increase holdings, no matter how high the prices were at the time,” said an executive at Eontech.